Jump to:

 The rhythm-based stages are standouts.
 Imagine jumping and punching perfectly in sync with the music.
 The game’s momentum keeps you hooked, and every run feels like it leaves a new log of hilarious moments.

-Compared to the best Mario games, this one leans more toward creativity and rhythm, almost like an action-packed board game brought to life.
+Compared to the best Mario games and other 3D platformer games, this one leans more toward creativity and rhythm, almost like an action-packed board game brought to life.

 My Verdict: Rayman Legends is a vibrant multiplayer experience that thrives on energy and style.
 It’s perfect for when you want to play something fast and immersive.